 These gold details lead many to consider the Slyths as the messengers of Behemoths.
 A common belief among the [Redacted] is that if a Slyth is seen, a Behemoth is nearby, the Slyths supposedly bringing the Behemoths information of all that happens in their domain.

 Majestic creatures in their own right however, the Slyths are thought of as wise and sage-like figures, offering wisdom to the humble and venom to the arrogant.
-Whatever wisdom they may have is uncertain, but the potency of their venom is notable.
-Causing severe pain and muscle cramps, it’s best to avoid being bitten by a Slyth.
+Whatever wisdom they may have is uncertain, but the potency of their venom is notable, causing severe pain and muscle cramps.
+This can be fatal if the venom affects the musculature responsible for breathing, leaving the victim to suffocate.
+“Stepping on a Slyth” has become synonymous with painful misfortune among the Lifetenders.

 When preparing to hunt, they have been known to smear their gold with mud, to better hide in the undergrowth.
 There they either lie in ambush or prowl at a slow pace, quietly slipping across the forest floor in search of their next meal.
 They don’t hunt often, for when they have fed they can go for weeks without eating again.